shinesoleil/Spring-Boot-Workshop-V0.2/README.md

 4. should return ok when getting products - Controller
     * ProductController Unit Test
     * Explain @WebMvcTest and MockMvc
-    * Explain Difference between RestController and Controller
+    * Explain Difference between @RestController and @Controller
     * Explain ResponseEntity
     * Update README
 5. Introduce tools such as postman, insomnia